GaryHilares/GaryHilares/README.md

 ## Who I am?
 I'm a very motivated versatile software developer who loves working hard to improve it skills.

-- 📙 Currently, I'm learning machine learning.
+- 📙 Currently, I'm learning Machine Learning.
 - ♟️🎵 I also like to play chess and listen to music.
 - ✉️ Write me to my Email in the contact section if you have an interesting project in which you need help.
 If I can, I will be delighted to help you!